Feldioara: Later history of the fortress

 The fortress – long out use for its original purpose – was used as a granary until 1838, when a major earthquake damaged it.
 After this event, even the fortress guardian left the building.
 Since then the fortress has lain in ruins.

 In 2013-2017, the ruined fortress has been renovated and rebuilt.

-Colonia Reconstruția
+Colonia Reconstrucția

 In 1936, the Bohn & Co.
 Brick and Tile Factory from Jimbolia founded a subsidiary on the outskirts of Feldioara.
 A workers' settlement began to develop in the vicinity of the new brick factory, with Romanian and Hungarian workers moving in.
 Its Romanian name was Colonia Bohn, and Bohntelep its Hungarian name.

-In 1948, the factory was nationalised and renamed Reconstruția ('Reconstruction').
+In 1948, the factory was nationalised and renamed Reconstrucția ('Reconstruction').
 At that time, 380 workers worked there and produced 16 million bricks and 5 million roof tiles a year.

-In the 1950s, the settlement separated from Feldioara under the name Colonia Reconstruția.
+In the 1950s, the settlement separated from Feldioara under the name Colonia Reconstrucția.
 In 1956, it had 754 inhabitants, and in 1977 it had already 1,067 (523 Hungarians and 512 Romanians).
 The population then started to decrease, in 2011 sinking to 647 inhabitants.